reactjs/react.dev/content/docs/refs-and-the-dom.md

 >
 >The examples below have updated to use the `React.createRef()` API introduced in React 16.3.

-Refs can be created using `React.createRef()` and are commonly assigned to an instance property when a component is constructed.
+Refs can be created using `React.createRef()` and attached to React elements via the `ref` attribute.
+Refs are commonly assigned to an instance property when a component is constructed so they can be referenced throughout the the component.

 ```javascript{4,7}
 class MyComponent extends React.Component {